Ed-Fi-Exchange-OSS/Meadowlark/docs/LOCALHOST.md

 10. Seup other environment variables.
 See [CONFIGURATION](CONFIGURATION.md) for more details.
 11. Run `npm run start:local` to start the Meadowlark API service

+## Using Kafka

+Alternatively, you can use Kafka and Kafka-connect to listen to MongoDB changes and write them to OpenSearch (PostgreSQL and ElasticSearch will be added in the future).
+To do so, run the [Kafka](../Meadowlark-js/backends/meadowlark-kafka-stream/docker) setup and set the `LISTENER1_PLUGIN` as an empty variable in the .env file.

 ## Clearing Out Local Databases

 Sometimes it is useful to reset your local environment to a fresh state, with no